 2) Parking Lots WITHOUT Designated RV Parking

-Many Walmart parking lots, Cabella’s, hardware stores, and camping stores and other sites have large parking lots that don’t have designated RV parking, but where RV parking is allowed.
+Many Walmart parking lots, Cabella’s, hardware stores, camping stores, and other sites have large parking lots that don’t have designated RV parking but where RV parking is allowed.

-We’ll park out of the way of traffic to the store at the back of the parking lot, but since there isn’t designated RV parking, we’ll be calling ahead to check that we can park overnight.
-Often the decision is not up to the store itself, but a city or county bylaw doesn’t allow overnight RV parking.
+We’ll park out of traffic to the store at the back of the parking lot, but since there isn’t designated RV parking, we’ll call ahead to check that we can park overnight.
+Often, the decision is not up to the store itself, but a city or county bylaw doesn’t allow overnight RV parking.